aws-samples/text-to-sparql-on-neptune-with-uniprot/README.md

 10. Create a new notebook and choose the newly-created kernel.

 #### Installation in a non-Sagemaker environment

+The environment requires network connectivity to Amazon Bedrock and the public internet.
+The IAM identiity you use requires full Bedrock access.

+Rest of this section TODO

 Follow the following steps: